Pays out until the policy ends

 Should I buy it?

-Family income benefit is worth considering if, in addition to paying off your debts, you want to make sure your family receives an income for a given time should you or your partner die.
+Family income benefit is worth considering if you want to make sure your family receives an income for a given time should you or your partner die.
 It's easy to decide how much cover you might need and for how long, and is usually quite inexpensive, especially if you take it out while you are still relatively young.

 Important things to know